nickfloop/floopcli/README.rst

 For testing purposes, you can download the latest official release as a pip3 package:
 .. code:

- pip3 install floop-cli
+ pip3 install floopcli

 For development purposes, you can pull this repository and install it locally with pip3:
 .. code:

- git clone git@github.com:ForwardLoopLLC/floop-cli.git && cd floop-cli && pip3 install -e .
+ git clone git@github.com:ForwardLoopLLC/floopcli.git && cd floopcli && pip3 install -e .

 Testing
 -------